ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 The `published` date represents the date of the first publication and should not be changed.

 ## Management of adapter versions
-The current version number of the adapter is given in both the io-package.json and the package.json.
+The current version number of the adapter is specified in both the io-package.json and the package.json.
-The two specifications must match.
+The two details must match.
 The version number is separated into three parts by two dots.

 ```json
 "version": "1.7.6"
 ```

-The first part (from left to right) represents `Major Part`, the second part represents `minor` Part and the last part represents `micro` Part.
+The first part (from left to right) represents the `Major Part`, the second part the `minor` part and the last part the `micro` part.
-The version numbers should be increased according to the following list:
+The version numbers should be incremented according to the following list:

-- **micro** Only bugs were fixed
+- **micro**: Only bugs fixed
-- **minor** Features have been added, but the version is compatible with previous versions
+- **minor**: Features have been added, however the version is compatible with previous versions
-- **major** Major changes which make backward compatibility with the old version no longer possible
+- **major**: Major changes, which mean that backwards compatibility with the old version is no longer given

 The `news` attribute should also be maintained in the io-package.json.
-This enables users to install any version listed (provided that it has been published on npm) via the admin interface.
+This allows users to install any version listed (assuming it was released to npm) from the admin interface.
 The version number and the changes should be stored here.
-The changes can be documented for each supported language, at least in English.
+The changes can be documented for each supported language, whereby these should be specified at least in English.

 Example: